Year of entry 2024

 You’ll enhance your understanding of clinical conditions, whilst developing insight into clinical laboratory science and the role of ethics and law in healthcare provision.

-You’ll learn about the anatomy of the musculoskeletal and nervous systems.
-Further exposure to clinical practice will help develop your consultation, diagnostic and practical skills.
-You’ll appreciate the different types of investigations carried out in diagnosing common conditions and diseases across populations, and the ways in which illness impacts on individuals and society.
+Develop your consultation, diagnostic and practical skills with clinical practice.
+You’ll appreciate the different types of investigations carried out in diagnosing common conditions and diseases across populations, and the ways in which illness affects individuals and society.

-Your understanding of human experience and behaviour in health and illness will also continue to grow through academic teaching sessions, patient visits and exposure to the Patient Voice Group.
+Grow your understanding of human experience and behaviour in health and illness through academic teaching sessions, patient visits and exposure to the Patient Voice Group.

-You’ll be trained in the skills needed to carry out research effectively, how to investigate epidemiological data and to consider evidence in relation to the overall health of a population.
-You’ll also participate in a two-week project on enterprise, allowing you to study an area outside mainstream medicine and develop your critical reflection, as well as specific enterprise and entrepreneurial skills.
+Expand your skills to carry out research effectively, how to investigate epidemiological data and to consider evidence in relation to the overall health of a population.

-You’ll participate in three eight-week placements with a strong focus on making the transition from student to qualified practitioner.
-These longer placements help to build strong relationships with clinical teams.
-One placement involves the integration of teaching between primary and secondary care environments.
-All placements are in key clinical areas, with variations in clinical specialty to allow you to tailor this final year to suit your individual learning needs.
+The transition from student to doctor will be eased by six four-week placements, designed to help you build strong relationships with clinical teams.
+Of the six clinical placements one is based in Primary Care and one is a musculoskeletal placement in both rheumatology and orthopaedics.
+The other placements are in key clinical areas, with variations in clinical speciality to allow you to tailor this final year to suit your individual learning needs.